 Ph.D.
 Candidate in Economics · University of Southern California

-Before USC, I completed my M.A. in Economics at Duke University and my B.S. in Applied and Computational Mathematics at USC, where I graduated summa cum laude.
+Before starting my Ph.D., I completed my M.A. in Economics at Duke University and my B.S. in Applied and Computational Mathematics at USC, where I graduated summa cum laude.

 Improving School Funding Decisions using AI: Evidence from Nevada